Evaguy/346_Documentation/README.md

 ## How can I fix the spelling ?
 To fix the spelling in any documentation, you can head into the "Issues" section of this repo, and create a new issue.

-The issue name should be clear so that I know which documentation needs to be fixed (ex. small typo in /blabla/blabla.md)
+The issue name should be clear so that I know which documentation needs to be fixed (ex. small typo in /blabla/blabla.md).
+It sould also contains where the spelling issues is (ex. this typo is at line 22).

 And don't forget to add the label : "spelling issue" to your issue !